ipetrom/dental-proc-assistant/README.md

 # 🦷 Dental Procedure Assistant - AI-Powered Documentation System

 > **Educational Project & Concept Testing**
 > This is an educational proof-of-concept project designed to explore AI-powered solutions for healthcare documentation.
-It demonstrates how machine learning can assist medical professionals in streamlining routine administrative tasks.
+It demonstrates how AI can assist medical professionals in streamlining routine administrative tasks.

 ## 🎯 Problem Statement